Better health in our 50s

 Physical health issues in our 50s

 - Arthritis: signs often begin to show in the 50s – stiffness in the morning, aching joints after activity, some swelling and perhaps slightly reduced mobility.
 Osteoarthritis is the most common form, typically affecting knees, hips, hands or lower back.
 Management focuses on staying active – low-impact exercise like swimming or walking helps maintain joint mobility.
-Weight management, anti-infl updating some ammatory medications (like meloxicam), and occasional physiotherapy can reduce strain and improve comfort.
+Weight management, anti-inflammatory medications (like meloxicam), and occasional physiotherapy can reduce strain and improve comfort.
 See section 8.5 – Arthritis

 - Bone health: Post-menopausal women and those with osteoporosis risk factors who have not had a bone density scan in their 50s should discuss this with their GP.
 Maintain calcium (1,200 mg/day) and vitamin D (800–1,000 units/day).